ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 - Added HMAC signature support for JWT

 ##### Log Package
-- Added Observability span context values to log messages when Observability is enabled.
+- Added observability span context values to the log messages when observability is enabled.

 ##### SQL Package
-- Added support for queryRow() in the database connectors.
+- Added support for `queryRow()` in the database connectors.
 This method allows retrieving a single row as a record, or a single value from the database.
 ```ballerina
 record{} queryResult = sqlClient->queryRow(`SELECT * FROM ExTable where row_id = 1`)
 int count = sqlClient->queryRow(“SELECT COUNT(*) FROM ExTable”)